The UK’s Mortgage Charter: an explainer

 • Leek Building Society

-• Lloyds, inc. Halifax & Scottish Widows
+• Lloyds, including Halifax and Scottish Widows

 • Loughborough Building Society